makinteract/vscode-microbit-micropython/README.md

 It allows to initialize a project with an optional template example, to upload a python _sketch_ (terminology borrowed from [Processing](<https://en.wikipedia.org/wiki/Processing_(programming_language)>)) on the micro:bit, or to remove/get files from the micro:bit file system.
 IntelliSense for function name completion is available for both the default micro:bit functionalities and for user-specified libraries.

-> ⚠️ Possible breaking changes in version 0.1.28
+> ⚠️ **Possible breaking changes in version 0.1.28+**:
-> Version 0.1.28 might result in breaking changes as we removed our dependency on the `uflash` project and updgraded to the latest micro:bit firmware.
+> This version might result in breaking changes as we removed our dependency on the `uflash` project and updgraded to the latest micro:bit firmware.
 Please report problems using the [issues page](https://github.com/makinteract/vscode-microbit-micropython/issues).

 ## Commands